Hansoft/P4PlanAPI-NodeJS-Examples/README.md

 ## GraphQL Client

-* Simple implementation of some useful queries and mutations to familiriaze someone with P4Plan's API.
+* Simple implementation of some useful queries and mutations to familiarize someone with P4Plan's API.

 ## Dependencies